 Every organization should expect change at some point.
-Causes can be internal (strategy, structure or change in ownership) or external (financial circumstances, forced relocation, market forces).
+Causes can be internal (strategy, structure, or change in ownership) or external (financial circumstances, forced relocation, market forces).

 It pays to have a plan and strategy to deal with periods of change in your organization.
-These 8 tips can help you communicate through times of change.

 1. Prepare for Change